2024 University of Oxford Chancellor election: Creation of Chancellor's Election Committee

-Proposed limit to term of office
+New limit to term of office

-Initially, Oxford chancellors were elected for a term of one to three years.
-Later they were elected for life, starting from John Russell in 1483.
+In the Middle Ages, Oxford chancellors were elected for a term of one to three years.
+Later, they were elected for life, beginning with John Russell in 1483.
 A further function given to the new Chancellor's Election Committee in 2024 was to make a recommendation to the University Council to fix a term of office for the Chancellor.
 This would need to be decided upon by the Council.

 The purpose of the change was stated as "to prevent the coincidence of a newly appointed Vice-Chancellor and a new elected Chancellor".

-The term of office subsequently decided upon is ten years.
+The term of office decided upon later in 2024 was ten years.